 Node.js

-so so starting with my background I completed my bachelor's in 2008 in computer engineering and after that immediate I started to work in IT industry and till 2016 I worked for a back-end engineer as well as things related to the data part like into the database and all stuff so in that eight years I spent a lot of time into the back-end services like designing the high scalable back-end APIs for the clients and design a scalable system so that we can develop the product according to the quality and at that time I just work on some frameworks like JavaScript front-end back-end complete UI a full stack developer and at that time I will also use the Python SQL and some of the technologies related to the data some of the basic machine learning algorithms also on and under the cloud side I started with Azure at that time but very limited side and from 2016 to 18 I go for the master's and then completed my master's for two years in AI and machine learning so in in my master's I also publish a research paper in one of the reputed journal that is Taylor and Francis and after after completion of my master's I again started my career in data engineering and data science as well so in 2008 I started my cloud data engineer stuff where I just started with I all see in 2015-16 I already took the exposure of the ETL process and complete data pipeline so I started the cloud data engineering in 2018 and I worked on basically on Azure and AWS cloud so I get an exposure on some of the orchestration tools like as your data factory also use the snaps analytics as your data breaks data breaks on to the Azure side using this features of spark optimizing the transactions worked on the high scalable load and and I just worked on complete end-to-end pipeline okay so I handled a lot of projects from 2018 to 2022 while working for a single company and 2022 I just take another switch to another company and till now I'm working with a different company from different different domain e-commerce as well as from healthcare domain from some of the pharmaceutical domain so right now in my current project I'm working for a server utilization dashboard where we are just completely designing the system from from getting the data from the API is pulling that them into the blob storage making the transformations and showing through the power bay and all stuff so right now I'm using the PI spark again databricks Python sequel so this is my complete tech stack and my complete background
+so starting with my background, I completed my bachelor's in computer engineering in 2008.
+After that, I immediately started working in the IT industry.
+Until 2016, I worked as a back-end engineer and on things related to the data, such as the database and all other stuff.
+In those eight years, I spent a lot of time on back-end services, including designing high-scalable back-end APIs for clients and designing a scalable system so that we could develop the product according to quality.
+At that time, I worked on some frameworks, such as JavaScript for both front-end and back-end, complete UI, and full-stack development.
+I also used Python, SQL, and some other technologies related to data, as well as some basic machine learning algorithms.
+On the cloud side, I started with Azure at that time, but only in a limited capacity.
+From 2016 to 2018, I went for my master's and then completed it in two years in AI and machine learning.
+During my master's, I also published a research paper in one of the reputed journals, Taylor and Francis.
+After completing my master's, I again started my career in data engineering and data science.
+In 2008, I started my cloud data engineer work, where I first started working in 2015-16 and already took exposure to the ETL process and complete data pipeline.
+I started cloud data engineering in 2018 and worked on both Azure and AWS cloud.
+I gained experience with some orchestration tools, such as Azure Data Factory, as well as Snap Analytics and Databricks on the Azure side, using Spark features to optimize transactions, working on high-scalable loads, and working on complete end-to-end pipelines.
+I handled a lot of projects from 2018 to 2022 while working for a single company.
+In 2022, I took another switch to another company and have been working with a different company in a different domain, including e-commerce and healthcare, as well as pharmaceutical domains.
+Right now, in my current project, I'm working on a server utilization dashboard, where we're completely designing the system from getting the data from the API, pulling it into blob storage, making transformations, and showing it through Power BI.
+Right now, I'm using Spark, Databricks, Python, and SQL as part of my tech stack.

 Strategy to handle load into SQL database.
+Okay, so in that case, the thing is, can you mention a strategy to handle exceptions in Python?
 Okay.
-So in that case, uh, the thing is can you mention a strategy to handle?
-So exception in Python.
-Okay.
-See, uh, the point is, yes, we can we can handle the exception exceptions while while managing the data and all the stuff.
-So the thing is, like, we can we can use try except block the simple thing like we can wrap the code responsible for loading data into the database and then this allows us to catch and handle any exceptions that occur during the data loading process like we can uh use the try part first we can in the try block we can we can write the code to connect to the database and then using the cursor we can connect to the database and then we can in the exception we can drag the print out the errors that are, uh, you can say that uh, can handle the loading data into the database.
+See, the point is, yes, we can handle exceptions while managing the data and all the stuff.
+So the thing is, like, we can use a try-except block, which is a simple thing.
+We can wrap the code responsible for loading data into the database, and then this allows us to catch and handle any exceptions that occur during the data loading process.
+We can use the try part first.
+In the try block, we can write the code to connect to the database, and then using the cursor we can execute the queries.
+We can then handle the exceptions in the except block by printing out the errors that occur, which allows us to handle the loading of data into the database.

 A simple Python code block designed to send a batch of messages to these appear to be oversight.
-Explain the potent, uh, could lead to error on an exception behavior.
+Explain the potent, could lead to error on an exception behavior.
 So explain the potential issue.
 Explain the okay.
 So, basically, it is using your boto3 library.
-And through the Lambda, we are getting, um, creating list of dictionary.
+And through the Lambda, we are getting, creating list of dictionary.
 So in that case so what I'm thinking?
 Okay.
-So in this code block, The problem is, So here the problem is is is is is So here's, uh, like, the issue is uh, I think there is a issue with the invoke method of the lambda client.
-Like, uh, this is this is, like, an evident or in the string pass to the function name parameter.
-That is, uh, your process message function.
-Like, the, uh, closing code.
+So in this code block, The problem is, So here the problem is So here's, like, the issue is, I think there is a issue with the invoke method of the lambda client.
+Like, this is this is, like, an evident or in the string pass to the function name parameter.
+That is, your process message function.
+Like, the, closing code.
 Explain the potential issue.
 It will be an oversight that could lead to the exception behavior.
-So, So it's a improper way to you can say that's string interpolation in the function name parameter, uh, of invoke method.
-Especially, there is a mismatch, uh, character code function into the string name string.
+So it's a improper way to you can say that's string interpolation in the function name parameter, of invoke method.
+Especially, there is a mismatch, character code function into the string name string.

 K. Look at this.
-K. So in this sequel query, What I'm feeling is, uh, sales.
-Lag revenue.
+K. So in this sequel query, what I'm feeling is sales lag revenue.
 Order by month.
 Okay.
-See, um, first of all, uh, the window function that written here is not valid because depending upon the SQL, you can say that the dialect being used.
+See, first of all, the window function written here is not valid because depending on the SQL, you can say the dialect being used.
 The lag function may not be supported or may require specific syntax here.
-K. So, uh, first of all, we have to verify that the SQL dialect being you support the lag, And then it should, uh, the lag function require an ordering, okay, to determine the previous month of, uh, revenue.
-So if the month column is in in the sales data table is not properly ordered, then it's if there is a tie between the value, the result of lag function not be efficient.
-So and and the third thing, we have to check the data quality over there.
-It's the that part is also missing here.
-Like, uh, if we have a missing null values, okay, in the revenue or in the month column or any inconsistency, like duplicate month or something like that.
-So this could lead a unexpected results.
-So first of all, how we can debug that?
+K. So, first of all, we have to verify that the SQL dialect supports the lag, and then it should require the lag function to have an ordering to determine the previous month of revenue.
+So if the month column in the sales data table is not properly ordered, then there's a tie between the values, the result of the lag function won't be efficient.
+So, and the third thing, we have to check the data quality over there.
+Like, if we have missing null values in the revenue or in the month column or any inconsistency, like duplicate months or something like that.
+So this could lead to unexpected results.
+So, first of all, how can we debug that?
 We have to check the direct compatibility.
-Okay, uh, like, uh, How we can use the lag function onto the over and then we have to inspect that data like, uh, there are in the sales data table ensure that revenue and month column contain valid data, normal values, and properly formatted.
-And then we have to test the query or execute the query into the SQL environment.
-And and for the best thing we can use If the log is not supported, we can use the base CT.
-We can use the CTs to execution
+Okay, like, how can we use the lag function over and then we have to inspect the data in the sales data table to ensure that the revenue and month column contain valid data, normal values, and properly formatted.
+And then we have to test the query or execute the query in the SQL environment.
+And for the best thing, we can use if the lag is not supported, we can use the base CT.
+We can use the CTs to execution.

-How do manage state effectively?
-Okay.
-So in that case So what I'm thinking So Uh, first of all, I'm not sure about that.
-We can we can, uh, kind of use define the clear data contracts.
-Okay.
-We can we can centralize the state management so that we can use them properly and we can use some of the rest API services Uh, we can I'm not sure, but we can implement our synchronous data fetching and all.
-We can optimize the data transforms as well, and we can use the real time communication.
+How do you manage state effectively?
+Okay, so in that case, what I'm thinking is, first of all, I'm not sure about that.
+We can define clear data contracts, okay.
+We can centralize state management so that we can use it properly and use some of the REST API services.
+We can implement synchronous data fetching and all.
+We can optimize data transforms as well, and use real-time communication.